Circular Economy

 Packaging and Plastic Management

-OR’s businesses involve with many types of plastic packaging.
+OR’s businesses are involved with many types of plastic packaging.
 Improper management of such packaging may cause negative environmental impacts.
-Therefore, OR has pushed for various projects to reduce plastic packaging from its business operations and to seek opportunities to use environmentally friendly packaging.
+Therefore, OR has pushed for various projects to reduce plastic packaging from its business operations.

-3. Changing consumer behavior is encouraged to reduce the use of resources and packaging, such as promoting the use of fabric bags and offering discounts for customers who bring their personal cups to use at Café Amazon, etc. In 2024, the use of plastic cups was reduced by 557.26 tons.
+It is encouraged to reduce the use of resources and packaging by offering discounts for customers who bring their personal cups to use at Café Amazon, etc. In 2025, the use of plastic cups was reduced by 637.1 tons.

-Additionally, the “Amazon up Return” Project has undergone a circular economy maturity assessment based on the internationally recognized British Standard BS8001:2017.
-In its initial evaluation phase, the project received a score of 2.995, placing it at Level 2.
+Additionally, the “Cup Return” project has undergone a circular economy maturity assessment based on the internationally recognized British Standard BS8001:2017.
+In its initial evaluation phase, placing it at Level 2.
 Key highlights of the project include:

 • Commitment to the Circular Economy: A well-defined policy framework aligned with sustainability goals.